rust-in-blockchain/rust-in-blockchain/draft/RiB-Newsletter-#15-Aug-2020.md

 This is a blockchain with built-in software license management.
 We're excited about this because license management is a rare non-currency use case for blockchains that makes a lot of sense.
-While we might expect to see more blackchain platforms devoted solely to digital licensing, fluence is actually a complete distributed computing plaftorm, with a unique vision about using license management to
+While we might expect to see more blockchain platforms devoted solely to digital licensing, fluence is actually a complete distributed computing plaftorm, with a unique vision about using license management to